 Can I Insure a Car in Another State?

 If it's that last example, forget it.
 Insuring your car in a state or city where you don't live just to save money is a fraud.
 But in the other circumstances, you’ll need to discuss your specific case with an insurance agent to determine the best way to handle your coverage.

 When It's Fraud

-Insurance rates differ greatly from state to state, and even within states.
+Insurance rates differ greatly from state to state, and sometimes even within states.
 This is due to many factors, not the least of which is the varying risks and costs associated with car ownership.
 For example, if you live in a particularly busy or crime-ridden city, your insurance costs will likely be higher than they would be in a rural area.
 There are even states that do not require auto insurance.

 What if you do spend a significant amount of time regularly driving in a state other than the one in which you live?
 In very rare cases, some insurance policies will allow insuring a vehicle registered in a different state.
-If you qualify for one of these exceptions, make sure you’re listed as a driver on the policy.
+If you qualify for one of these exceptions, make sure you’re listed as a driver on the car insurance policy.

 What Can Go Wrong?

 If you are committing car insurance fraud by purchasing a policy in another state, Things will go wrong as soon as you’re in an accident.
 It is likely that your insurer will refuse to pay the insurance claim, leaving you potentially on the hook for thousands of dollars.
 You could have your policy canceled.
 Of course, there are also criminal penalties: In most states, that means you won't be allowed to drive.
 If you're caught driving anyway, you may have your license suspended or revoked, or face additional fines or jail time.

 When It Was Just a Mistake

 Changing your car insurance policy is one more chore you must get done when you move from one state to another — but you need to get it handled sooner rather than later.

 Let’s say your car is registered and insured in Florida but you recently moved to New Hampshire.
 You’re in an accident and file an insurance claim.
 The insurance claims investigator is going to ask what you were doing in New Hampshire.
 If you reply that you live there now, your claim might be denied.

-All of the above is fairly cut and dried, but there are a few fairly common situations with their own quirks.
+All of the above is fairly cut and dry, but there are a few fairly common situations with their own quirks.

 Car Registered in One State But Used in Another